a1k0n/a1k0n.github.io/_posts/2021-01-22-indoor-localization.md

 \end{align}
 $$

-These are just six floats we add up along the way (I could have given them less fancy names, I suppose), and then we construct and solve this system of equations for our update:
+These are just six floats we add up while looping over the image pixels, and then we construct and solve this system of equations for our update:

 $$
 \begin{bmatrix}u' \\ v' \\ \theta'\end{bmatrix} = \begin{bmatrix}u \\ v \\ \theta\end{bmatrix} -